 The keyboard has been developed by our awesome friends at Solder Party.

-The keyboard and corresponding metal dome sheet will be available as a spare part in our webshop once Tanmatsu is shipped.
+The keyboard and corresponding metal dome sheet will be available as a spare part in our webshop once Tanmatsu starts shipping.

 Battery